ImageMasker/ImageMasker.github.io/README.md

 Once the image is loaded, it will be displayed on a canvas.
 You can doodle on the canvas and add masks.
 Masks are slightly rotated and distorted to prevent other people from demasking them easily.
 There are a few default masks that you can choose, but you can also add your own masks and they will be saved in the browser.
-When adding a custom mask, try to drag and drop the URL into the text input or write it manually, if you paste it, it will be used as the image on the canvas.
 You can set the opacity of the mask and change its zoom.
 You can also change the color and size of the brush.
 If you want to change the image you don't need to reload, just paste a different image and it will replace the old image.